Battle of the Little Bighorn: 7th Cavalry

 The troops under Custer's command carried two regulation firearms authorized and issued by the U.S. Army in early 1876: the breech-loading, single-shot Springfield Model 1873 carbine, and the 1873 Colt single-action revolver.
-The regulation Model 1860 saber or "long knives" were not carried by troopers upon Custer's order.Gallear, 2001: "No bayonet or hand to hand weapon was issued apart from the saber, which under Custer's orders was left behind."
+The regulation Model 1860 saber or "long knives" were not carried by troopers upon Custer's order.

-Except for a number of officers and scouts who opted for personally owned and more expensive rifles and handguns, the 7th Cavalry was uniformly armed.Donovan, 2008, p.
-191: "each enlisted man carried the regulation single-action breech-loading, M1873 Springfield carbine ... the standard issue sidearm was the reliable [single-action] M1873 Colt .45 cal. pistol."
+Except for a number of officers and scouts who opted for personally owned and more expensive rifles and handguns, the 7th Cavalry was uniformly armed.

 Ammunition allotments provided 100 carbine rounds per trooper, carried on a cartridge belt and in saddlebags on their mounts.
 An additional 50 carbine rounds per man were reserved on the pack train that accompanied the regiment to the battlefield.
 Each trooper had 24 rounds for his Colt handgun.

 The opposing forces, though not equally matched in the number and type of arms, were comparably outfitted, and neither side held an overwhelming advantage in weaponry.